PREPARING YOU

 QUESTIONS.

-Resistance bands (light, medium, heavy), a set of dumbbells or kettlebells, a foam roller, a static exercise bike, and a bottom stair or doorstep for calf raises.
-A sofa anchors the Nordic curl.
-A rucksack with household items as ballast covers Block 3 load carriage.
-No gym required.
+Resistance bands, a pair of dumbbells or kettlebells, a foam roller, a static bike or treadmill, and a bottom stair.
+A sofa works for the Nordic curl.
+A rucksack with weight covers Block 3.
+No gym needed.

 Yes.
 Block 3 specifically addresses load carriage reintegration — progressive rucking — directly relevant to serving soldiers returning from injury.
 The return-to-duty benchmarks include CFT-relevant fitness markers and 10–12 kg sustained march testing.